quipucords/yupana/README.md

 }
 ```

 An API specification of the report slices can be found in [report_slices.yml](https://github.com/quipucords/yupana/blob/master/docs/report_slices.yml).
 Yupana expects each host to be formatted according to the Insights host based inventory API [spec](https://github.com/RedHatInsights/insights-host-inventory/blob/master/swagger/api.spec.yaml#L383).
 The host based inventory API specification includes a mandatory `account` field.
-Yupana will extract the `account` number from the kafka message it receives from the Insights platform file upload service and populate the `account` field of each host.
+Yupana will extract the `account` number from the kafka message it receives from the Insights platform ingress service and populate the `account` field of each host.

 # <a name="sending_data"></a> Sending Data to Insights Upload service for Yupana (without QPC)
 Data being uploaded to Insights must be in `tar.gz` format containing the `.json` files with the given JSON structure above.
 It is important to note that Yupana processes & tracks reports based on their UUIDS, which means that data with a specific UUID cannot be uploaded more than once, or else the second upload will be archived and not processed.
 Therefore, before every upload we need to generate a new UUID and replace the current one with it if we want to upload the same data more than once.
 Use the following instructions to prepare and upload a sample or custom report.